 Banding.
 A gastroenterologist places small rubber bands directly over the varices.
 This will stop the bleeding and get rid of the varices.

-Sclerotherapy: A procedure in which a gastroenterologist directly injects the varices with a blood-clotting solution instead of banding them.
+Sclerotherapy.
+A gastroenterologist directly injects the varices with a blood-clotting solution instead of banding them.

-Distal Splenorenal Shunt (DSRS): A surgical procedure that connects the splenic vein to the left kidney vein in order to reduce pressure in the varices and control bleeding.
+Distal Splenorenal Shunt (DSRS).
+A surgical procedure that connects the splenic vein to the left kidney vein in order to reduce pressure in the varices and control bleeding.

-Liver transplant: A liver transplant may be done in cases of end-stage liver disease.
+Liver transplant.
+A liver transplant may be done in cases of end-stage liver disease.

 Can Bleeding Varices Be Prevented?

-Certain medications, including the class of heart drugs called "beta-blockers," may reduce elevated portal pressure and reduce the likelihood of bleeding.
-Long acting nitroglycerines are also used for this purpose.
+Certain medications, including the class of heart drugs called "beta-blockers," may reduce elevated portal pressure and lower the likelihood of bleeding.
+Long-acting nitroglycerines are also used for this purpose.